Custom Fields

 Important: Python and Perl will need to be installed on your Windows clients.
 When installing Python and Perl make sure a system path is added to environment variables during install.

-The Script will be executed after each verify, before sending inventory data.
+The script runs after each verify, before the client sends inventory data.

 edit custom field values 2.png